 Non-conformances must be reported whenever an event takes place on a construction site that does not align with the relevant guidelines and policies.
 Non-conformance reports serve as a preventative measure by identifying potential problems that could negatively impact the project, site, or workers.

 All employees are encouraged to report any non-conformances to their supervisors, safety officers, or other relevant personnel.
-This practice promotes accountability and ensures that everyone is working together to maintain a safe work environment.
+Following the practice of standardizing the use of a non-conformance report format promotes accountability across the organization and ensures that everyone is working together to maintain a safe work environment.

 A corrective action report is typically prepared in response to a reported non-conformance.
 It outlines the steps taken to rectify the issue, details the implemented actions, and provides recommendations to prevent the problem from recurring in the future.